JohnBang/git-study/README.md

 `git init` - initialize a new local repository - as git-repository

-`git merge nameOfBranch` - merge two local branch: branch which is active

-& and that which we put either value "nameOfBranch"
+`git merge nameOfBranch` - merge two local branch: branch which is active that which we put either value "nameOfBranch"